Backend Python Engineer · Lima, Perú · Open to Remote

 Lima, Perú · subliandev@gmail.com

-I'm a Backend Python Engineer with 2+ years of professional experience across healthcare and enterprise systems — currently at Fiberlux, where I work on Odoo development and leading a full ERP migration from Odoo v13 to a Django-based microservices architecture.
+I'm a Backend Python Engineer with 2+ years of professional experience across healthcare and enterprise systems — currently at Fiberlux, where I work on Odoo development and lead a full ERP migration from Odoo v13 to a Django-based microservices architecture.

 My focus is on building scalable, maintainable architectures.
 I enjoy tackling performance bottlenecks head-on — profiling with cProfile, tuning queries with EXPLAIN ANALYZE, and applying design patterns (Singleton, Strategy, OCP) to turn monolithic code into modular, extensible systems.